 ‘Farang’ means foreigner in Thai and that means that you’ll find some foreign faces at this bar in the heart of Chumphon.
 Guesthouse, restaurant and watering hole, owner Ivor will make sure your visit is a fun one!

 Getting There – Chumphon:

-- By train: Both 1st and 2nd class (fan or A/C) trains in Thailand are more than comfortable.
-Travelling in the daytime is always a good option – it’s your best bet for admiring the Thai landscape, and you’ll be in more of a position (ie not asleep for most of it!) to meet those all-important interesting people along the way… Saying that, the overnight sleeper train will save you time, and the service for food is excellent.
-Choose 2nd class A/C or fan, and you’ll travel in style all the way.
-For families or couples we recommend taking 1st class with your own private compartment.
-Don’t forget a visit to the restaurant for a drink, something to eat, or even for an attempt at a duet with the bartender on his karaoke!
-The Bar closes at 10:30pm.
+Both first and second class (fan or A/C) trains in Thailand are more than comfortable.
+Travelling in the daytime is always a good option – it’s your best bet for admiring the Thai landscape, and you’ll be in more of a position (ie not asleep for most of it!) to meet those all-important interesting people along the way…

-Top Tip: Make reservations because trains are a popular means of transportation in Thailand – especially on weekends and holidays.
+Top Tip: Make reservations in advance because trains are a popular means of transportation in Thailand – especially on weekends and holidays.

-- By Air: To reach Chumphon from Bangkok, fly with Solar Air.
+By Air: To reach Chumphon from Bangkok, fly with Solar Air.
+Check flights via Skyscanner.

 Where to go next?

 From Chumphon, you can reach many places in Thailand:

 Koh Tao: A small island famous for it’s diving and beautiful beaches.

 Koh Phangan: An island of two halves – peaceful deserted beaches in the North, and the famous Full Moon Party in the South.